tshepang/blog-movies/content/movies/Thor: The Dark World (2013).rst

 An improvement over `the original`__, it has far superior visual effects (the evil dark energy and the epic duels), a far more interesting villain, and superior character design.
-There is still the uninteresting Natalie Portman character (not charming, and too stale) and the never-serious sidekick.
+There is still the uninteresting and stale Natalie Portman character and the never-serious sidekick.